bevyengine/bevy-website/content/news/2025-XX-XX-bevy-0.16/index.md

 - **Light textures:** Also known as "light cookies", these are great for everything from dappled sunlight to shadow boxing.
 - **Deep Learning Super Sampling:** DLSS is a modern, GPU and neural-net powered approach to improving the resolution of images: coming soon to an open source game engine near you.
 - **More game-focused examples:** New users continue to flock to Bevy, and need up-to-date learning materials.
 Our API-focused approach to examples isn't enough: we need to start demonstrating how to use Bevy to do common game dev tasks like making an inventory, saving user preferences or placing structures on a map.
+- **Unified volumetrics system:** To get realistic volumetric scenes with localized light shafts using cascading shadow maps, we propose a new unified system that captures both local volumes and atmospheres as part of the same rendering context.
+This is rendered using temporally jittered ray-marching or ray tracing.
+We augment this with features like dynamic image based lighting, pluggable API for user defined cloud layers.
+Finally we attenuate the light sources so that the direct light hitting surfaces is also occluded by volumes, for example orange tinted light reaching objects at sunset.
 {{ support_bevy() }}

 TODO: add  contributors